abpio/abp-commercial-docs/en/getting-started.md

 > You can specifying the `-m none` option to the ABP CLI to not create the `react-native` folder in the beginning.

-See the "[Getting Started with the React Native](getting-started-react-native.md)" document to learn how to configure and run the React Native application.
+See the [Getting Started with the React Native](getting-started-react-native.md) document to learn how to configure and run the React Native application.

 ## Next